sohelshaikh74/food-devlivery-app/README.md

 This project is built with React JS, ensuring efficient performance and smooth interactions.
 Whether you're craving a quick snack or planning a feast, our platform provides a user-friendly solution for all your food ordering needs.

 Getting Started:

 To get started with the project, follow these steps:

-Clone the Repository: git clone https://github.com/your-username/google-gemini-clone.git
+Clone the Repository: git clone https://github.com/sohelshaikh74/food-devlivery-app.git

-Install Dependencies: cd google-gemini-clone then npm install
+Install Dependencies: cd food-delivery-app then npm install

 Run the Application: npm start